accetto/ubuntu-vnc-xfce-g3/docker/xfce-chromium/README.md

 This GitHub project folder contains resources used by building Ubuntu images available on Docker Hub in the repository [accetto/ubuntu-vnc-xfce-chromium-g3][this-docker].

-The images contain the current Chromium Browser from the `Ubuntu 18.04 LTS` distribution.
-This is because the versions for `Ubuntu 20.04 LTS and 22.04 LTS` depend on `snap`, which is currently not supported in Docker containers.

-The [Chromium Browser][chromium] in these images runs in the `--no-sandbox` mode.
-You should be aware of the implications.
-The images are intended for testing and development.

-There is also a sibling project [accetto/debian-vnc-xfce-g3][accetto-github-debian-vnc-xfce-g3] containing similar images based on [Debian][docker-debian].

 This [User guide][this-user-guide] describes the images and how to use them.

-This is the **third generation** (G3) of my headless images.
-The **second generation** (G2) contains the GitHub repository [accetto/xubuntu-vnc-novnc][accetto-github-xubuntu-vnc-novnc].
-The **first generation** (G1) contains the GitHub repository [accetto/ubuntu-vnc-xfce][accetto-github-ubuntu-vnc-xfce].

 ### Building images